 The conflict is not so surprising.
 The English kings were originally Norman, and held lands in France.
 In some ways it was a family quarrel.

 The peasants’ complaint was that French and Castilian ships came up the Thames regularly and carried out brutal tip-and-run raids, and seemingly without fear of reprisal.

 And then came the poll tax, a tax imposed by the King to finance his wars.
-Not everyone was liable to pay – but with rising prices after the Black Death, people who had been outside the taxation net in earlier times were now caught in it.
+Not everyone was liable to pay (beggars, for example, were exempt), but with rising prices after the Black Death, people who had been outside the taxation net in earlier times were now caught in it.

 So those were the complaints – rich people and the clergy living high on the hog, and failing to protect the populace.
 And just when things were getting better economically – along comes the poll tax to send them sliding to the bottom again.

 When Adam Delved And Eve Span

 During the Peasant’s Revolt, the priest John Ball asked, rhetorically, “When Adam delved and Eve span, who was then the gentleman?”
 He meant, of course, ‘Who made you the boss?’

 But of course, anyone who wants to grab the crown is free to do it if they can.

 A Marxist would say that in the 1380s the clergy was the mouthpiece for the propaganda of the ‘proper’ order.
 Which is why the clergy and the local dignitaries were a prime target of the mobs that sprang up, simultaneously in different parts of England.